IBM-Cloud/logistics-wizard/Deploy_Microservices_CFEE.md

    cf push --no-start
    ```

 3. Set the environment variables for the controller to connect to the ERP.
+You can get the `OPENWHISK_AUTH` API key from the [IBM Cloud console](https://console.bluemix.net/openwhisk/learn/api-key).
+Choose the Region, Org and Space where you have rest of the services created.

    ```
    cf set-env logistics-wizard-controller ERP_SERVICE 'https://<erp-url>'
    cf set-env logistics-wizard-controller OPENWHISK_AUTH <openwhisk-auth>
    cf set-env logistics-wizard-controller OPENWHISK_PACKAGE lwr
    ```

-   You can get the `OPENWHISK_AUTH` from the [IBM Cloud console](https://console.bluemix.net/openwhisk/learn/api-key).

 4. Start the controller microservice.